CartoDB/dataservices-api/doc/overview.md

 _Be mindful of the following usage notes when using the Data Services functions with the SQL API:_

-It is discouraged to use the SELECT operation with the Data Services API functions, as these type of queries consume quota when rendering tiles for your live map views.
+It is discouraged to use the SELECT operation with the Data Services API functions in your map layers, as these type of queries consume quota when rendering tiles for your live map views.
 It may also result in sync performance issues, due to executing multiple requests to the API each time your map is viewed.
 See details about [Quota Consumption](http://docs.cartodb.com/cartodb-platform/dataservices-api/quota-information/#quota-consumption).

-The Data Services API is **recommended** to be used with INSERT or UPDATE operations.
+The Data Services API is **recommended** to be used with INSERT or UPDATE operations, for applying location data to your tables.
 While SELECT (retrieve) is standard for SQL API requests, be mindful of quota consumption and use INSERT (to insert a new record) or UPDATE (to update an existing record), for best practices.

 ## Authentication